 Among the interventions, Professor Qihao Miao and Xie Zinzhou from China underlined the key role of big data analysis, Alain Juillet in the opening session placed the “Influence” as one of the most important aspect of today Competitive Intelligence (influence part 1, influence part2).
 Gilda Massari from Brazil showed the organization of the decision planning in Brazil, Professeur EbenhaizerNuban Timo explained the future role of Competitive Intelligence in Indonesia (Timor) and emphasized the key role of Dr Sri Damayanty Manullangin its development.
-During the disciscussion, Alain Juillet was seconded bay Professor Henri Dou, about the influence of the anglo-saxon system of publications and evaluation in research and education, Philippe Clerc from the ACFCI and AIFIE pin point the global role of Competitive Intelligence in the world development policy.
-All the other interventions underlined the role of Competitive Intelligence in the development of Institutions, enterprises, laboratories, etc. The presentations available to the organizers are the following: Amos David, Henri Dou, Bernard Dousset, Christian Bourret, Jean Paul Dubeuf , Jacky Kister, Gilda Massari, Qihao Miao, Xavier Richet, Xie Zinzhou.
+During the disciscussion, Alain Juillet was seconded by Professor Henri Dou, about the influence of the anglo-saxon system of publications and evaluation in research and education, Philippe Clerc from the ACFCI and AIFIE pin point the global role of Competitive Intelligence in the world development policy.
+All the other interventions underlined the role of Competitive Intelligence in the development of Institutions, enterprises, laboratories, etc. The presentations available to the organizers are the following: Amos David, Henri Dou (see also the fulltext of the presentation), Bernard Dousset, Christian Bourret, Jean Paul Dubeuf , Jacky Kister, Gilda Massari, Qihao Miao, Xavier Richet, Xie Zinzhou.
 The intervention of the Admiral Pierre Lacoste is also available.

 Various press articles and comments, presented this symposium as a mile stone in Corsica, and the universty indicated how the multi-disciplinarity as well as the developemnt as a full research subject of Competitive Intelligence is very important and will become more and more important in the next future.
 This importance being not only for the university itself but also to create the best conditions for the development of Public and Private Pratnerships in Corsica.
 Various pictures of the audience and groups are available here.